ko-eric/signifyd-ruby/README.md

 Please read the [documentation](https://www.signifyd.com/docs/api) for creating a case.
 Even though you are using the ruby library we have created, you must still adhere to the data type and encoding of the data to match what we expect a correct post will be.

 ## Installation
-The installation can be used for a stand alone ruby application, Sinatra or a Rails application.
+The gem can be used for a stand alone ruby application, Sinatra or a Rails application.

 	$ gem install signifyd